diogojfv/aTubulinOrganization/README.md

-# CYSK
- Unraveling the Cytoskeleton

- Image Processing Toolbox for Cytoskeleton Architecture Analysis
+# Unraveling the cytoskeletal architecture of cancer cells: a novel computational approach to predict cell fate - CODE